-We see things every day, from the moment we get up in the morning until we go to sleep at night.
 We look at everything around us using light.
 We appreciate kids' crayon drawings, fine oil paintings, swirling computer graphics, gorgeous sunsets, a blue sky, shooting stars and rainbows.
-We rely on mirrors to make ourselves presentable, and sparkling gemstones to show affection.
+We rely on mirrors to make ourselves presentable and sparkling gemstones to show affection.
 But did you ever stop to think that when we see any of these things, we are not directly connected to it?
 We are, in fact, seeing light -- light that somehow left objects far or near and reached our eyes.
 Light is all our eyes can really see.